hashbangcode/vlad/vlad/docs/usage/documentation.md

-The documentation is built using [mkdocs](http://www.mkdocs.org).
+Vlad's documentation is built using [mkdocs](http://www.mkdocs.org).

-__Installation__
+## Installation

-In order to install MkDocs you'll need Python installed on your system, as well as the Python package manager, pip.
+In order to install MkDocs you'll need Python installed on your system, as well as the Python package manager "pip".
 You can check if you have these already installed like so:

     $ python --version
     Python 2.7.2